sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/02-monads/state.hs"}
 ~~~~

-The state monad is often mistakingly as being impure, but it is in fact entirely pure and the same effect could be achieved by explicitly passing state.
-An simple implementation of the State monad is only a few
+The state monad is often mistakingly described as being impure, but it is in fact entirely pure and the same effect could be achieved by explicitly passing state.
+An simple implementation of the State monad is only a few lines:
-lines:

 ~~~~ {.haskell include="src/02-monads/state_impl.hs"}
 ~~~~